Dealmakers : The Psychology of Legislative Compromise (Series in Political Psychology)

 Full Description

 Compromise is critical to democratic policymaking, but it can be hard to find on Capitol Hill.
-In this era of normalized gridlock, however, some politicians do still cross the aisle.
+In this era of routine legislative gridlock, however, some lawmakers do still cross the aisle.
 In Dealmakers, David C. Barker, Andrew M.O.
-Ballard, and Christopher Jan Carman examine when this occurs and why the politicians that do so tend to be Democrats.
-The answer, the authors contend, comes down to partisan differences in personality and values among voters.
-Specifically, they suggest that empathetic traits and values drive Democrats to accept compromise, whereas competitive traits and values drive Republicans to reject it.
-As the authors show, these differences can filter up through the ballot box to the halls of Congress.
-Drawing on evidence from opinion surveys, randomized experiments, Twitter, and legislative transcripts, Dealmakers evaluates the train of openness, altruistic values, and other political and psychological factors that play a role in political compromise.
+Ballard, and Christopher Jan Carman examine why they do—and why they tend to be Democrats.
+The answer, the authors contend, comes down to voter differences in personality and values.
+Specifically, they argue that empathetic traits and values drive Democrats to accept compromise, whereas competitive traits and values drive Republicans to reject it.
+Those differences filter up through the ballot box, the data suggest, guiding behavior in the halls of Congress.
+Drawing on evidence from opinion surveys, randomized experiments, Twitter/X, and legislative records, Dealmakers is the first analytical deep dive into the psychological factors that structure political dealmaking and its absence.

 最近チェックした商品